throwaway96/dejavuln-autoroot/README.md

 2024 models are patched.

-**If you know where I can get a 2024 main board, please contact me on the [OpenLGTV Discord](https://discord.gg/hXMHAgJC5R).**
+**If you want to donate any TV boards for development, please contact me on the [OpenLGTV Discord](https://discord.gg/hXMHAgJC5R).**

 ## Instructions